Eduard Pfeiffer: Association for the welfare of the working classes

 The Association for the welfare of the working classes ("der Verein für das Wohl der arbeitenden Klassen") was founded at Pfeiffer's instigation in 1866: between 1876 and 1921 he headed it.
 The Association was established to promote the interests, and to advance of the economic and moral condition of the working classes.
 Although the association had more than 100 influential and rich members, but the goals and activities were in large measure down to Pfeiffer himself who saw to most of the Association's work, through personal donations, gifts and other funding initiatives, involving his own contacts with entrepreneurs, banks, the royal court and the city authorities.
 Pfeiffer brought to the Association's range of activities his own ideas and theories, along with his personal experiences.

-This Association was and remains Pfeiffer's most important undertaking.
-It provided a channel for his thinking and experience in a singular combination that remains influential in Stuttgart and beyond.
+This Association provided a channel for Pfeiffer's thinking and experience in a singular combination that remains influential in Stuttgart and beyond.
 Most of the Association's projects have been integrated into Stuttgart's social and physical infrastructure.
 The most important of its socio-political, financial and organisational efforts took Pfeiffer and The Association into issues involving social housing for the rapidly growing city.